Movatterモバイル変換

 Uses and cultivation

 In addition to being cultivated to create ornamental hedges andfoliage, privet is also widely used in horticulture and flower arrangements.[8]
-The oval leaf privetLigustrum ovalifolium is used forhedges, while its flexible twigs are sometimes used as cords forlashing.[8]
-The tree species, especiallyChinese privet is frequently used as a street tree in Europe, while other species includingLigustrum japonicum andLigustrum quihoui are among the others also sometimes used asornamental plants in gardens.[9]Privet became very popular in Britain as a replacement for ornamental railings around properties, which had been lost to the 1941 Government compulsorily requisitioning of all post-1850 iron gates and railings for the war effort[10] the idea being that the donated metal would be melted down for use in the manufacture of armaments in WWII, although this ultimately did not happen.[11]
+The oval leaf privetLigustrum ovalifolium is used for hedges, while its flexible twigs are sometimes used as cords forlashing.[8]
+The tree species, especiallyChinese privet is frequently used as a street tree in Europe, while other species includingLigustrum japonicum andLigustrum quihoui are among the others also sometimes used asornamental plants in gardens.[9]Privet became very popular in Britain as a replacement for ornamental railings around properties, which had been lost to the 1941 U.K. government's requisitioning of, with few exceptions, all post-1850 iron gates and railings for the war effort.[10]
+The government had the intention of melting down the donated metal for use in the manufacture of armaments in WWII, although it is not certain how much of the metal was actually used.[11]
 The remaining stubs of sawn-off railings can still be seen on many garden walls in the UK, often partly obscured by privet bushes.

 Ecology